MADINENIMADHANKUMAR/SmartBranch360-Network-Assurance/README.md

 ### Fault 03 — Bad DHCP

-A DHCP relay/configuration problem is introduced.
+A DHCP relay or configuration problem is introduced.

 **Expected result:** Clients may fail to obtain the expected IP configuration.

-**Diagnosis:** DHCP-related configuration and captured command output are analyzed.
+**Diagnosis:** DHCP-related configuration and captured Cisco IOS command output are analyzed.

 ---